Our Head of Geography is Miss R L Windmill

 Trips & Visits

 We currently undertake residential field work in the Summer Term to Nettlecombe Court in Somerset, supporting the fieldwork element of the GCSE course.
 This gives excellent access to the Somerset coast, where we investigate coastal processes and management techniques.
 We also visit Taunton to evaluate the success of urban regeneration programmes.

-Currently, there is a biannual visit to Iceland, the most recent having taken place during October half term 2019.
+Currently, there is a biannual visit to Iceland, the most recent having taken place during October half-term 2022.
 Alongside this, fieldwork opportunities at a more local scale are integrated within each Key Stage.